 Disgruntled World of Warcraft players are speaking out against Activision Blizzard turning the game into a cash cow with mediocre-to-boring content, through a fan's letter that ended up being one of the most gilded posts on Reddit.

 World of Warcraft's community is in a state of dissonance at the moment, largely influenced by the state of the game many don't approve of.
 Players have been complaining about Battle for Azeroth not being a finished product ever since the expansion's release in August 2018, but it seems like dissatisfaction is at an all-time high right now.

-A passionate World of Warcraft fan, named Lightcap, wrote a lengthy letter to Blizzard, explaining why he loved the company for about two decades, and how that love truly clicked into place once he found World of Warcraft.
+A passionate World of Warcraft fan, named Lightcap, wrote a to Blizzard, explaining why he loved the company for about two decades, and how that love truly clicked into place once he found World of Warcraft.
 Over the course of time, that flame had been nearly extinguished, and now it's just about to go out apparently.